nikgalanop/edsger/src/design-choices.md

 - `readChar ()` does not "read" whitespaces.
 It is implemented by calling `scanf(" %c", &ref)`.
-- `readString (int size, char * s)` reads at most `size - 1` characters from `stdin` and null-terminates the string properly.
-(Placing a null byte as the `size`-th character in the provided buffer.
+- `readString (int size, char * s)` reads at most `size - 1` characters from `stdin` and null-terminates the string properly, by placing a null byte as the `size`-th character in the provided buffer.
 The function reads from `stdin` as long as it has not reached `EOF` or it not read the newline char `'\n'`.
 The `'\n'` is not included in the returned string.